-When we see the one object but are compelled to move through another object; when our eyes naturally follow a line.
+The Principle of Continuity states that whenever our eye begins to follow something, it will continue travelling in the direction until it encounters another object.
 The eye creates momentum as it is compelled to move through one object and continue to another.
 Let’s check the examples of Continuity.

 1. Logo designs

-The logos of Amazon, Proquest, USA network and coca cola comes under the continuation principle of Gestalt.
-In the logo of Amazon, there is an arrow starting from A to Z, which depicts that Amazon has everything from A to Z. Similarly, in the logo of the famous brand, Coca Cola, our eyes follows the C from Coca to Cola, continuing from the C in the word Cola through L and A. These types of visual aids helps our eyes to follow or continue through the world.
+The logos of Amazon, Proquest, USA network, and Coca Cola follows the continuation principle of Gestalt.
+In the logo of Amazon, there is an arrow starting from A and ending at Z which depicts that Amazon has everything from A to Z. Similarly, in the logo of the famous brand, Coca Cola, our eyes follows the C from Coca to Cola, continuing from the C in the word Cola through L and A. These types of visual aids helps our eyes to follow the another or upcoming object.

 2. Google Maps

-Google Maps are the daily need of the individual living in the cities or for the people who like to travel a lot.
-When we set the destination on the google map, it continuously shows the pathway.
+Google Map has become a major necessity for the individual who is shifted to a new city or for the ones who like to travel a lot.
+They also follow the rule of continuity.
+When we set the destination on the google map, it shows us the pathway from the starting point to the destination.
 We tend to follow that pathway to reach our destination.

 Principle of Closure